Grana Padano puffed buns (panini sfogliati)

 3/4 tsp (4 g) salt

 Black pepper and rosemary to garnish

 PreparationPrepare the dough like a regular white bread.
 Melt the yeast in the water making sure it is at room temperature and then combine the sieved flour and salt.
 Knead well until smooth and place the dough into a bowl dusted with flour.
 Cover with cling film or a tea towel and let it proof for about 90 minutes or until it has doubled in size.

 When the dough is ready, dust the working surface with flour and gently place the dough on it.
-With the help of a rolling pin flatten the dough into a 1cm thick square (or rectangular shape works too).
+With the help of a rolling pin flatten the dough into a 1cm (about ½ inch) thick square (or rectangular shape works too).
 Now distribute evenly the soft butter over half of the rolled-out dough and cover with the other half as if it was a wallet.
 Make sure there is no air inside and seal the edges by pressing them together.
-Roll out the dough again to a 1 cm (or close to that) thick square.
+Roll out the dough again to a 1 cm (about ½ inch) thick square.
 Now, imagine that the dough is divided in 3 equal parts, take one edge of the dough and fold it towards the centre, take the other edge of the dough and fold it also towards the centre, over the first already folded edge.
 Flatten the dough again with the rolling pin and repeat the operation once more so as to create a layered buttery effect in the Grana Padano buns.

 Once the dough is flattened out for the last time, melt the remaining butter and brush the surface of the dough evenly.
 Scatter over the Grana Padano and patiently roll the dough up into a log, stuffed with lots of Grana Padano cheese.

-Preheat the oven to 180 degrees.
+Preheat the oven to 180 °C (255 °F).
 Sprinkle some extra Grana Padano over the buns and bake the for around 15-18 minutes or until they are evenly golden and puffed.
 If needed, turn the tray halfway through the cooking time to insure an even colour.